 Cons to an October trip

 We have done most of the touristy things anyway.
 So, we enjoy relaxing without a schedule.
 We wake up and sit in the hot tub or eat a late breakfast.
 We nap.
-We take a hike.
-It’s actually a great time to visit if you are on a budget because you can enjoy the island’s many natural attractions.
-FREE!
+We take a hike or bicycle ride.
+It’s actually a good time to visit if you are on a budget because you can enjoy the island’s many natural attractions – FREE!

 Walk up to Fort Holmes for an aerial view of the landscape.